seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Kills LAVINIA*

-And, with thy shame, thy father’s sorrow die!
+And, with thy shame, thy father's sorrow die!

 **SATURNINUS**
 What hast thou done, unnatural and unkind?

 **TITUS ANDRONICUS**
-Kill’d her, for whom my tears have made me blind.
+Kill'd her, for whom my tears have made me blind.
 I am as woful as Virginius was,
 And have a thousand times more cause than he
 To do this outrage: and it now is done.

 **SATURNINUS**
-What, was she ravish’d? tell who did the deed.
+What, was she ravish'd? tell who did the deed.

 **TITUS ANDRONICUS**
-Will’t please you eat? will’t please your
+Will't please you eat? will't please your
 highness feed?

 **TAMORA**
 Why hast thou slain thine only daughter thus?

 **TITUS ANDRONICUS**
-Not I; ’twas Chiron and Demetrius:
+Not I; 'twas Chiron and Demetrius:
-They ravish’d her, and cut away her tongue;
+They ravish'd her, and cut away her tongue;
-And they, ’twas they, that did her all this wrong.
+And they, 'twas they, that did her all this wrong.

 **SATURNINUS**
 Go fetch them hither to us presently.